iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Contact tracing is unscientific and a vehicle for evil.
 This is a narc database for communist Karen's.
 Grow a pair and live your lives.
 Quit destroying our society with your fear mongering.<br> :date: __2021-04-20 04:51:14__

 > Stopped checking exposure in January<br> :date: __2021-04-19 05:48:10__

-> This app destroyed my daily battery usage.
-It runs NON-STOP in the background and never provides any notifications.
-I'm with the person in the moon on this one.<br> :date: __2021-04-17 11:13:15__